rydevops/tech-writeups/ruby/ruby-basics.md

-# Learning Ruby Basics
+# Ruby Basics

 *  Everything is an object
 *  Ruby is case-sensitive
 *  Ruby is not whitespace sensitive meaning we can use whitespace (spaces or tabs) to help make code easier to read
 *  When calling methods with more than one argument you must us parentheses.
+   *  A good rule of thumb is to use parentheses unless it's perfectly clear when reading the code
-*  The `!` operator can be used to make changes to a variable and assign the result to that same variable
+*  The `!` operator can be used to make changes to a variable and assign the result to that same variable in a single statement
    ```ruby
    name = 'jim'
    name.capitalize!  # Equivalent to 'name = name.capitalize'
    ```
-*  The `?` operator can be applied to a method to indicate that the method generally returns `true` or `false`
+*  The `?` operator can be applied to a method to generally indicate that the method returns `true` or `false`
    ```ruby
    my_data = "Some data to search through"